Yj-nnie/web-softwaretools-plain/report/Process.md

 # The agile project management framework used-Scrum
 Agile development is a development method and concept.
 There are many models for agile development, such as Scrum model, XP extreme programming and so on.
 The Scrum model is the most used development model in agile development, accounting for more than 66%.
 Our team uses the agile development framework of scrum.

-# Team Roles

-# Sprints
-A project is composed of multiple sprints, and the entire project is equivalent to scrum.
+ ### Scrum & Sprint
+When using scrum to implement agile development, the entire project is divided into several small work parts, and each small part is called a “sprint”.
+This entire project is equivalent to scrum.
+A sprint usually takes one to three weeks.
+All the team members need to do is to repeat the sprint until the product features are fully developed, and finally get the project version that can be released.
+This work framework enables the team to accurately deliver products that meet the latest market needs of customers.

 Every sprint has a goal to complete.
 Sprint is equivalent to an agile cycle.
-We have to complete in a sprint cycle, including, design, development, deployment, testing and other steps.
+We have to complete in a sprint cycle, including, design, build , test, review and other steps.

 ![](https://github.com/Yj-nnie/web-softwaretools-plain/blob/YingDuan/images/sprint%201.png)

-Specifically, a complete sprint meeting should include Sprint

-1. Spring planning meeting requires members to plan what goals should be accomplished in this sprint.
-Assign different tasks according to the abilities of the members.
-2. In the standup meeting, members share their work problems with each other, and other members need help to solve the problems.
+Under the Scrum framework, the development of the project is mainly divided into the following five stages:

+1. Collect the user story, which is a way of describing a feature set.
+Then the product owner determines some of the features that the product needs to develop based on the user stories, and proposes the highlights of the product to form a product demand list -product backlog.
+2. In the sprint planning meeting, all members of the team discuss the top priority user story and assign different tasks according to the abilities of the members.
+At the same time, this meeting should also determine the user need that need to be developed for the next sprint.
+3. Make a sprint backlog according to the sprint planning of the previous stage, which a list of user stories that have been commits to the next sprint.
+The user story of the sprint backlog is what needs to be considered in the next phase of the sprint.
+4. Team members develop and complete the user requirements in the sprint list in a short time.
+During each sprint, team members conduct daily scrum basically every day.
+In the meeting, team members brief each other on their work progress and raise their own problems.
-3. A retro meeting requires members to review the entire sprint process.
-Reflect on the mistakes made in this sprint, and avoid similar mistakes made by members in the future.
+5. After the completion of each sprint, team members need to hold a sprint review.
+During the meeting, members review the entire sprint process, show the functions that have been developed, discuss and reflect on the mistakes that occurred in this sprint, and avoid similar mistakes in the future.

 ![](https://github.com/Yj-nnie/web-softwaretools-plain/blob/YingDuan/images/sprint%20meet.png)

+# Team Roles

+# Sprints

 # Continuous Integration